Yep, this is the recipe for Livvie’s Taco Extravaganza, the first meal she made Nick in Sebring.

 - The taco meat will have a hint of sweetness due to the French dressing so if you have a “free night” and feel like tackling this mountain of not-a-damn-thing-good-for-you more than once, you may wish to fiddle with heat (in other words, seasoning, as in more taco seasoning, additional chili powder, cayenne pepper, cumin or chipotle pepper).

 - You could also leave the French dressing out entirely and make a big stack o’ taco/mac goodness.

 - And last, you can toss out the whole frying tortillas thing all together and just crunch up some tortilla chips and make this into a kind of taco-mac-’n-cheese-chili bowl.

 - Whatever way you like it, go for it.
 Just be certain after you have that you have plenty of time to lapse into a food coma!

 * Your choice but I’d chose the smaller taco ones, not the large burrito/enchilada ones.

 ** If you must, you can use the Velveeta kind – I’m a purist and they didn’t have the Velveeta kind when my aunt first made this so I go for Kraft.

-***I hate tomatoes so I wouldn’t willingly put tomatoes on anything (I even Ninja my salsa so I won’t get tomato chunks).
+***I dislike tomatoes so I wouldn’t willingly put tomatoes on anything (I even blend my salsa so I won’t get tomato chunks).
 But if you like tomatoes and/or onion, you can chop some up and add on the top.